Unit XI. Healing

 you can enjoy and that you feel holds promise for your future.
 Then

-practice together until it becomes self-generating.
-It is like any exercise
+to practice together until it becomes self-generating.
+It is like any

-or new project you want to get launched and responds to the same rules.
+exercise or new project you want to get launched and responds to the same

-There is always a period of boredom or lack of motivation or disinclination
+rules.
+There is always a period of boredom or lack of motivation or

-that has to be surmounted.
-These are the times when compatible others
+disinclination that has to be surmounted.
+These are the times when

-can give you just the boost you need.
-An honest commitment helps as
+compatible others can give you just the boost you need.
+An honest commitment

 My bias, as you undoubtedly already know, is for meditation and Hatha Yoga.

-scattered throughout these guidebooks.
-You will be guided to the ideal
+been scattered throughout these guidebooks.
+You will be guided to the

 Healing Principles